-Growing up in Cleveland he earned money with a variety of jobs including selling newspapers, a pool hustler, and delivering meat for his uncle's butcher's business.
+Early YearsAfter graduating from Fairmount High School in Cleveland, Leslie took a variety of jobs to earn money, including selling newspapers, a pool hustler, and delivering meat for his uncle's butcher's business.
 For a short time he boxed as an amateur, under the name of Packy East.
 He also constantly entered amateur talent contests winning prizes for his impersonation of Charlie Chaplin.

-Hope's entry into showbusiness was through dancing.
-He teamed up, first with a girlfriend and then with his friend, Lloyd "Lefty" Durbin, to dance in local vaudeville houses.
-Eventually he and Durbin were seen by silent film comedian Fatty Arbuckle who hired them for his show at the Bandbox Theater in Cleveland in 1925.
+Deciding on a career in show business, Hope signed up for dancing lessons, together with his current girlfriend.
+Encouraged by performing a three-day engagement at a club, Hope formed a partnership with Lloyd "Lefty" Durbin, a friend from the dancing school, to dance in local vaudeville houses.
+He and Durbin were seen by silent film comedian Fatty Arbuckle who hired them for his show at the Bandbox Theater in Cleveland in 1925.
 A year later Durbin died suddenly of food poisoning and Hope found another dancing partner in George Byrne.
 They made constant improvements to their act and were chosen for the hit Broadway show 'Sidewalks of New York' in 1927, starring Ruby Keeler.

 He spent the next 5 years in vaudeville, honing his act, including slowing down his too-rapid delivery.
 He appeared on Broadway again in 1932 in 'Ballyhoo' and the following year he achieved his first major hit with his portrayal of Huckleberry Haines in the Broadway musical, 'Roberta'.

 Hope made the break from small time actor to major star in New York and he did it by means of the two new popular media - movies and radio.